 Affordable yet well constructed, this is another addition to the quality Medline range of medical tools.

 The pressure cuff comes in various colors (allowing you to inject a level of style into your choice of Sphygmomanometer.
-Because, let’s face it, these devices can often look very dull)
+Because let’s face it, these devices can often look very dull)

 The unit is also shipped with an oversized, nylon matching carrying case.
-This is large enough to carry a small amount of additional items, which is a worthwhile design decision on the part of Medline in my opinion.
+This is large enough to carry a small number of additional items, which is a worthwhile design decision on the part of Medline in my opinion.

 Overall the Medline Aneroid Sphygmomanometer is a great choice for medical professionals, nurses and students.

 The manual device is affordable yet high-quality in its construction, (despite a few users experiencing punctured bladders).
 If you are looking for a simple way of taking blood pressure readings this is the Sphygmomanometer to buy.

 - Related Content: 7 Best Pulse Oximeters in 2020

 3. Sinocare Blood Pressure Monitor, with 2 User (90 readings each) Memory